dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

-What this means for us ordinary mortals is that the original game can either use the MT-32 for MIDI music and sound effects, and you get *no* digital speech; or only the Sound Blaster for OPL music, digital sound effects, *and* speech.
+What this means for us ordinary mortals is that the original game can either use the MT-32 for MIDI music and sound effects, and you get *no* digital speech, or only the Sound Blaster for OPL music, digital sound effects, *and* speech.
 MT-32 MIDI music and sound effects combined with digital speech via the Sound Blaster---the computer says no, buddy.

 The game has just taught us an important life lesson: you can't have everything, especially not in the world of older DOS games.
-You'll have to pick what you value most: better music and only subtitles, or full voice-acting with a slightly worse soundtrack.
+You'll have to pick what you value most: better music and only subtitles or full voice-acting with a slightly worse soundtrack.
 I'm opting for the latter, and remember, we can always enhance the Sound Blaster / AdLib music by adding chorus and reverb.
 This will get us a little bit closer to the MT-32